A Fine Old Dayak Jar Stopper Dayak People Borneo Island Indonesia

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.

-Provenance: Japanese collection before 1940.
-Old Australian Collection.
-The Todd Barlin Collection of Oceanic and Asian Art.
+Provenance: Old USA Collection: The Todd Barlin Collection of New Guinea Art and Oceanic Art.

 INQUIRE HERE